Jordan Griffin: Ultimate Fighting Championship

 Jordan Griffin was scheduled to make his UFC debut during UFC on ESPN: Ngannou vs. dos Santos against Chas Skelly.
 Skelly would get injured before the fight and was replaced by Vince Murdock.
 Murdock would later withdraw himself, as he was not medically cleared to fight.

 Griffin made his debut during UFC on Fox: Lee vs. Iaquinta 2 against Dan Ige.
 Ige won a unanimous decision.
 Griffin suffered multiple torn muscles in his right arm during the fight.

 His fight against Chas Skelly was rescheduled for UFC Fight Night: Cowboy vs. Gaethje.
 Skelly won the fight by unanimous decision.

 Griffin achieved his first UFC win during UFC Fight Night: Benavidez vs. Figueiredo, when he faced T.J.
 Brown and won by a guillotine choke.
 This win earned him the Performance of the Night award.

-Griffin was scheduled to fight a rematch with Darrick Minner on June 13, 2020 at UFC Fight Night: Eye vs. Calvillo.
+Griffin was scheduled to fight a rematch with Darrick Minner on June 13, 2020, at UFC Fight Night: Eye vs. Calvillo.
 However, on the day prior to the event, Minner was pulled from the fight due to health issues surrounding his weight cut and the bout was cancelled.

-Griffin faced Youssef Zalal on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
+Griffin faced Youssef Zalal on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
 He lost the fight via unanimous decision.

-Griffin faced Luis Saldaña on April 10, 2021 at UFC on ABC 2.
+Griffin faced Luis Saldaña on April 10, 2021, at UFC on ABC 2.
 He lost the bout via controversial unanimous decision.
 16 out of 18 media scores gave it to Griffin.

-After the loss he was released by UFC.
+After the loss, he was released from the UFC.

 Post UFC

-Griffin made his first appearance the UFC release against Josh Rohler at NAFC: Colosseum on April 16, 2022.
+Griffin made his first appearance since his UFC release against Josh Rohler at NAFC: Colosseum on April 16, 2022.
 He lost the bout via unanimous decision.